GenericTLAccount/dramasub/README.md

 # Dramasub

 A tool for auto-generating visuals for a video based off of an `.ass` subtitle file.
-Intended to be used to create visual novel-style visual accompaniments for audio-only content, such as drama CDs, but can been used to translate longplay footage of visual novels with some effort.
+Intended to be used to create visual novel-style visual accompaniments for audio-only content, such as drama CDs, but has been used to translate longplay footage of visual novels with some extra effort.

 ### Installation and Requirements: